 Secondly, the pursuit of the following question: in which way did the (imagined or real) context of the symposion contribute to the formation of particular poetical and philosophical metaphors that transform sensual experiences into concepts of knowledge or to amalgamate both?

 The results of these analyses have been presented as talks at international conferences or as individual lectures: at the universities of Oxford and Reading (UK), Warsaw and Krakow (Poland), Basel and Zurich (Switzerland), Berkeley and Harvard (USA), Liège (Belgium), Munich and Göttingen (Germany).
-Some of these talks have already been published, and others are still in press.
 At these occasions, existing networks between the principal investigator and other scholars could be reinforced, e.g. with departments of Classics in the United Kingdom, Poland, Switzerland, and the USA.
 Furthermore, collaboration with international research groups on ancient Greek religion as well on ancient lyric poetry could be strengthened, and plans made for future co-operative projects (including not only lectures, conferences, and publications, but also guest fellowships).

 Further research and results